Fellowship of Australian Writers: History

 Various claims have been made about its origin, but it seems that poet, Mary Gilmore, was encouraged by Roderic Quinn, and helped by Lucy Cassidy (wife of poet R.J.
 Cassidy), to hold a meeting of writers, at which a president, John Le Gay Brereton was elected.
+It was founded in 1928, and at that time quite a political body, affiliated with the Australian labour movement as well as international peace organisations.
+It advocated for fair pay for written work, which continued to be one of its aims for 50 years.
+By the end of 1932 (a difficult time economically, being the Great Depression in Australia), there were 290 members; among the ranks were Miles Franklin, Dorothea Mackellar, and Frank Clune.

-It was initially a Sydney-based organisation, but gradually spread to other states, with Victoria and Western Australia being the first.
-In 1955 a federal council was created, with the national president rotating between the state presidents.
+It was initially a Sydney-based organisation, but gradually spread to other states, to Victoria, Queensland, South Australia, and Western Australia.
+In 1947 a branch was created in Tasmania by historian John Reynolds, E. Morris Miller, Louis Triebel, Basil Rait, and Joyce Eileen Eyre, who took the role of corresponding secretary.

+In 1955 a federal council was established, under the title Commonwealth Council of the Fellowships of Australian Writers.
+Under the Council Constitution, the Council president (chair) rotated between the state FAW presidents every two years, with writer and academic Tom Inglis Moore being elected the first president in 1956.

-Early prominent members include: in New South Wales, Flora Eldershaw, Marjorie Barnard, Frank Dalby Davison, Dymphna Cusack, Miles Franklin and T. Inglis Moore; in Victoria, Nettie Palmer; and in Western Australia, Henrietta Drake-Brockman and Katharine Susannah Prichard.
+Early prominent members include: in New South Wales, Flora Eldershaw, Marjorie Barnard, Frank Dalby Davison, Dymphna Cusack; in Victoria, Nettie Palmer; and in Western Australia, Henrietta Drake-Brockman and Katharine Susannah Prichard.

 The FAW was, with ex-Prime Minister Jim Scullin, largely responsible for a trebling of the Commonwealth Literary Fund's budget in 1939.

+The organisation grew in the 1970s and 1980s, and in 1985, under president Hilarie Lindsay, there were nine metropolitan groups, 11 in country areas and a group of "Isolated Writers".
+A country regional branch was started in the Riverina in 2010.

+In 2011 the Fellowship of Writers adopted its new constitution and a new logo.